Who are Byzantine Catholics?

 Of course!
 We celebrate the Eucharist every Sunday and on major Holy Days.
 Although, we don’t call it Mass.
 We call it the Divine Liturgy.
 And, like the Mass, it is the Holy Sacrifice of the Eucharist where we receive the Body and Blood, Soul and Divinity of our Lord, God, and Savior Jesus Christ.

 Does attending a Byzantine Catholic Liturgy fulfill my Mass obligation?

 Yes!
 Attending the Byzantine Catholic Divine Liturgy fulfills your obligation to attend Mass on Sundays and on Holy Days of Obligation.

 Can I receive the Holy Eucharist at your church?

-All Catholics who are properly prepared and disposed to receive the Eucharist (i.e, those who are in a state of grace), can indeed do so at our church.
+All Catholics who are properly prepared to receive the Eucharist (i.e, those who are in a state of grace), may do so at our church.
 Receiving the Eucharist is a little different than what you may be used to in that the Holy Bread (which is leavened) is placed in the Holy Chalice, and the priest or deacon distributes Holy Communion by means of a special spoon.

 Can I go to Confession at your church?

 Of course!
 The Holy Mystery of Confession is offered every Sunday at 8:30am or by appointment.

 How are Some of the other Sacraments Celebrated in your church?